-- Large amount of content to explore.
+- A range of instanced, dynamic and competitive content to explore.

-- Friendly to MMORPG veterans and newbies.
+- Friendly to MMORPG veterans and newbies with all the staple MMO mechanics.